Meet the 103 Cyber Threats You'll Battle in SecuSpark: The Complete Visual Bestiary

 Why Visual Enemies Help You Learn

-There is solid science behind why fighting a Phishing Ghost helps you remember phishing concepts better than reading a textbook:
+There is solid science behind why fighting a Phishing Ghost or an APT Overlord helps you remember cybersecurity concepts better than reading a textbook:

 Start Fighting Cyber Threats Today